 White Papers and FREE Articles

-Understanding the mindset of the luxury consumer gives luxury marketers a view 'over-the-horizon' to predict trends in the luxury market.
+Understanding the mindset of the luxury consumer gives luxury marketers a view 'over-the-horizon' to predict trends in the affluent consumer market.
 Unity Marketing has developed a statistical tool -- the Luxury Consumption Index (LCI) -- that measures affluent consumer confidence and predicts the direction of spending on luxury goods and services in the future.

 What Do HENRYs Want?
 Reaching the Most Important Affluent Demographic